This SoFi Active Investing review, will cover key features and help you decide if the fee-free SoFi Brokerage account is best for you.

 SoFi Active Investing is a low-cost option that has some advantages compared with other providers (e.g., financial planners, self directed retirement accounts, cryptocurrency trading, links to a community, and eligibility to attend investing events).
 If you like the community, and are already a member, you might try the Active Investing opportunity.

 The platform also has comparative downsides like offering a limited range of accounts, limited trading options, and elementary learning resources with no stock selection advice.

-My opinion is that SoFi Active Investing is a decent offering for those that like the “community” and basic features.
+Our opinion is that SoFi Active Investing is a solid offering for those that like the “community” and basic features.
 And, the lack of trading fees is compelling.